iam-ajeetsingh/networksecurity/README.md

 ### Step 8 : Creating a Docker Image and Pushing it to AWS ECR and Deploying it as a container in Amazon EC2 Instance using GitHub Actions CI/CD pipeline:
-   - 1. Creating a Docker Image
+   - 1. Creating a Docker Image file
       - pulled python:3.10-slim-buster base image
       - installed aws CLI and other requirements.txt dependencies
       - running the command : "python app.py" to run the app.py file.